DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/Blazor.ServerSide/Readme.md

 This example demonstrates how to access data protected by the [Security System](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview) from a non-XAF Blazor application.
-You will also see how to execute Create, Write and Delete data operations and take security permissions into account.
+You will also see how to execute Create, Write, and Delete data operations and take security permissions into account.

 ## Prerequisites